lluancarlo/GameServer-WebSocket/README.md

 ## Architecture

 It's really simple and peace of cake to understand.
 We have a server that receive all the updates from the player (both Godot and Unity clients).
 Every change that the player has (Position, in that case) will be send to the server.

 <p align="center">
     <img width="400" src="https://i.imgur.com/slQ0yy2.png" alt="Architecture">
 </p>

 After that, the server will receive the information and add the player to the list of online players.
 Therefore, every time that a player has your position updated, the server receive it from the client, update the position on the list of online players and send that list to all the clients.

 <p align="center">
     <img width="400" src="https://i.imgur.com/RboNZbR.png" alt="Architecture">
 </p>

+## Lessons Learned

+WebSocket use TCP connection.
+It means that it has high confiability but usually high latency, that is bad to open-world or multiplayer games for example.
+In the other hand, it could be nice to use in a chat or turn-based games like card games or table games, where we don't care so much about latency.

 ## Project Details